michaeljohns2/CommunityTable/README.md

 The most vulnerable among us often suffer alone, with limited resources and often without hope.
 Community Tables builds highly localizable software to strengthen and renew the social contract among neighbors, so that no one struggles in isolation again.

 ## Goals <!-- TODO -->
-Meal once a week possibly, at least every other week.
+For our initial customer, Community Table TN, the primary goals are as follows: Meal once a week possibly, at least every other week.
 Sharing, breaking of bread, fellowship.
 Bring encouragement to neighbors, they get discouraged, disconnected, keep a continuity between people.
 Meal at her home for low income; also offer seasonal (e.g. fall) baskets / boxes.
 Provide a bright spot, encouragement.
 Focused on the elderly, then maybe disabled, and single moms.
 There is elderly housing nearby.

 Meals: customer initally will pay for
 Boxes: food donations